Korean Film Festival in Australia 2019

 2019 is nowhere near over, but it has already been a standout year for South Korean cinema.
 Not only is Bong Joon-ho's Parasite one of the best films of the year — and one of the most talked about — but it earned the Asian nation its first Palme d'Or from the Cannes Film Festival.
 No wonder director Bong was greeted by a crowd at the airport when he arrived back from the south of France after the glitzy event.

-Parasite is also one of the movies on this year's Korean Film Festival in Australia lineup; however the smash hit isn't the only great flick on offer between Thursday, September 5 and Sunday, September 8.
-If you're keen to dive into the exciting and eclectic films produced by the country — which celebrates 100 years in the movie business this year — then you're in the right spot.
+Parasite is also one of the movies on this year's Korean Film Festival in Australia lineup; however the smash hit isn't the only great flick on offer between Thursday, September 5 and Thursday, September 12.
+If you're keen to dive deep into the exciting and eclectic films produced by the country — which celebrates 100 years in the movie business this year — then you're in the right spot.

-Screening at Elizabeth Picture Theatre, this year's KOFFIA features everything from blockbusters to indies and dramas to comedies.
-Catch cop flick The Gangster, the Cop, the Devil before it's remade in the US — or revel in Korean War tap-dance musical Swing Kids, step into tensions with North Korean in The Spy Gone North and explore a real-life tragedy with Birthday.
+Screening at The Capitol Theatre, this year's KOFFIA features everything from blockbusters to indies and dramas to comedies, but recent favourites you might've missed elsewhere.
+Catch cop flick The Gangster, the Cop, the Devil before it's remade in the US; laugh at body-swap comedy The Dude in Me, revel in Korean War tap-dance musical Swing Kids, giggle at the undead with The Odd Family: Zombie on Sale and see the lighter side of law and order with Extreme Job — or step into tensions with North Korean in The Spy Gone North and explore a real-life tragedy with Birthday.